jgmacedo/CanadaRentDataViz/readme.md

 **CanadaRentDataViz** is a data visualization project focused on analyzing rental information in Canada.
 The goal is to provide detailed insights into the real estate market, allowing users to visualize and interpret data effectively.

+To see the project in the web, simply click this link https://canadarentdataviz.streamlit.app/

 ## Features

 - **Data Scraping**: Collects rental listing information from a specific website.